 There does not appear to be any laws requiring vendors to tell you if they offshore ePHI.
 But, just by asking questions, you can sometimes get all the information you need.
 Here are specific questions to ask any vendor that works with your ePHI:

-- Do they employ contractors in other countries?
+- Are their contractors located in other countries?

 If a vendor is truly HIPAA compliant, they should be able to show you an excellent security policy.
-This is separate from a BAA (Business Associate Agreement).
-This policy describes all security measures from how often they change passwords to what kind of I.D. is needed when accessing their servers.
+This HIPAA policy is separate from a BAA (Business Associate Agreement).
+It describes all security measures from how often they change passwords to what kind of I.D. is needed when accessing their servers.
 If they can’t show you this, proceed with caution.

 6. Look into Insurance

-If, after review you are still worried about your own liability, then you can look into cyber insurance.
-This is a new type of insurance and as such, presents its own set of complexities.
-As of this writing, each policy varies widely in what it covers, therefore scrutiny is advised.
-But, in this environment of security breaches, it may buy you some peace of mind.
+If, after review, you are still worried about your liability when sending patient data offshore, then you can look into cyber insurance.
+This new type of coverage presents its own set of complexities.
+As of this writing, each policy varies widely in what it covers; therefore, research is essential.
+If you are unable to keep patient data in the United States, a cyber policy may buy you some peace of mind.